-In the event of a breach of security and potential unauthorized data exposure, Instructure's Head of Security will oversee and execute a plan of action that conforms to the guidelines described in the subsections below.
+In the event of a breach of security and potential unauthorized data exposure, Instructure's Chief Information Security Officer (CISO) will oversee and execute a plan of action that conforms to the guidelines described in the subsections below.
 The exact plan of action to be executed and the sequence of the actions taken will depend on the type and scope of the breach in security.